Who Can Access My Medical Records Without My Permission in FL? Explained

 This log will provide clear details of who accessed data, as well as when and why.
 This information can be hugely beneficial for personal injury cases because it creates a timeline of an injury and subsequent treatments you had, as well as the various medical teams that had to access the data.

 Meanwhile, this can help you check diagnoses, medical insurance billing codes, and suspicious activity.
 The log will also show who medical records have been sent to – such as other healthcare services – for further transparency.
-By requesting your medical records from all relevant doctors, you’ll soon be able to create a clear image of how your records have been accessed over a period of up to six years.
+By requesting your patients’ medical records from all relevant doctors, you’ll soon be able to create a clear image of how your records have been accessed over a period of up to six years.

 It should also be noted that parents have access to their child’s medical records until the child turns 18.
 At this point, a young adult who wants their child to have access to the medical records will have the option to grant permissions by signing a form.
 While parents do have access to children’s medical records, healthcare providers may hold back from telling parents about sensitive issues.